afitzgibbon/SOFT6008-Assessment-2/README.md

 # SOFT6008-Assessment-2

-first update: set up the layout for the project
+initial: set up the layout for the project

+update 1: added t-shirt template and colour changing/modifying functionality